Click here to access the Application Form.

 - €5,000.00 scholarship, per awardee, to cover travel and accommodation at the host centre.

-- An additional amount up to €750, per awardee, to cover travel expenses so the recipient can deliver a verbal, post-visit presentation at the EACMFS Council dinner or another event agreed upon the representatives from Stryker and the EACMFS Executive Committee.
+- An additional amount up to €750, per awardee, to cover travel expenses so the recipient can deliver a verbal, post-visit presentation at the EACMFS Council dinner or another event agreed upon by the representatives from Stryker and the EACMFS Executive Committee.

 Successful candidates will be required to submit a written report to the Secretary General not more than three months after return from the host unit.

-Deadline – 30th June in the year preceding the Congress.
+Deadline – 30th JUNE preceding the Congress

 Signed approval by the host and visiting programme directors is mandatory and it is strongly recommended that prospective candidates seek advice and approval from the respective national bodies supervising the training programmes.